-Problems in Desert Environments
+M4 Problems in Desert Environments

 Despite its popularity, use of the M4 carbine assault rifle in desert environments and urban areas has been problematic.
 Soldiers in Iraq and Afghanistan have found that the weapon frequently jams in dusty and sandy locations, requiring that the rifle is frequently cleaned and maintained at all times.
 The age of the weapon coupled with a growing number of complaints has led the U.S. Army to start replacing the M4 assault rifle.

-Contenders to Replace the M4 Assault Rifle
+Weapons Similar to the M4 Assault Rifle

-Heckler & Koch HK 416: An assault rifle that was developed by the U.S. Army Delta Force to build on the M4 carbine design with enhancements that reduce misfires and malfunctions.
-This weapon is already used by several NATO militaries – notably the French special forces and German commandos.
+An assault rifle that was developed by the U.S. Army Delta Force to build on the M4 carbine design with enhancements that reduce misfires and malfunctions.
+This weapon is used by several NATO members—notably, the French special forces and German commandos.

 The REC7 consists of an upper receiver that is attached to the lower receiver of the M4 weapon.
 Designed by Barrett Firearms Company, the REC7 is compatible with many of the M4’s accessories and offers enhanced night vision and other optics used in combat.

-Robinson Armament XCR: Originally developed for U.S. Special Operations Command (SOCOM), the XCR is a multi-caliber weapon that is compact and boasts a gas piston weapon system similar to the AK-47 assault rifle.
+Originally developed for U.S. Special Operations Command (SOCOM), the XCR is a multi-caliber weapon that is compact and boasts a gas piston weapon system similar to the AK-47 assault rifle.
 Changes in caliber can be accomplished by soldiers in only a few minutes during high-stress combat scenarios.